 - Foreign substance response.
 Certain compounds – most notably mushroom-derived polysaccharides – are recognized as foreign by the immune system, which results in an immune response and increased immune system activity.
 However, because these compounds do not actually cause any harm, the body’s immune system becomes better prepared to fight off real threats.

-Normalization of the immune function
+Normalizing immune function

 Immune system support

-Some compounds – most notably vitamin C, D, and zinc – are required for proper immune system function.
+Several nutrients – most notably vitamin C, D, and zinc – are required for proper immune system function.
 Because of this, being fully or subclinically deficient in these nutrients can weaken your immune system.
 In particular, there is a growing amount of research demonstrating how low levels of vitamin D are associated with increased risk of everything from the common cold to autoimmune disorders.

 Indirect pathogen protection